digitalentity/juren-cluster/docs/concepts.md

 ## Network

-* A Cluster is built of Nodes.
+A Cluster is built of Nodes.
 All Nodes belong to the network where unrestricted multicast communication is possible.

+A Node in a cluster is identified by a Node ID, which is defined from the Node's Public Key.

 ## Data